This is the sixth installment of New Gamemaster Month!

-You’ve already read “The Broken Tower”, but for this activity you’re going to read some of it again.
-In particular, read through the Opening Scene (pages 25–31) and On the Road to Ruins (pages 31–32).
-These are the first two scenes and may contain investigation, negotiation and roleplaying, and combat.
+Hopefully you’ve already read through “A Rough Landing” by now, but for this activity you’re going to read some of it again.
+In particular, read through the Opening Scene: At the Market (pages 6–11) and Meeting With the Law (pages 12–14).
+These are the first two scenes and may contain combat, negotiation, and roleplaying.

 Spend three or four minutes per encounter just imagining what it might be like.
 It’s okay to take some notes if you’re struck with a particular inspiration, but don’t overdo it, and here’s why: It’s very likely the encounter won’t play out exactly as you’re imagining, and you don’t want to overly commit yourself to a specific vision.
 But having something in your head—something with details and atmosphere—gives you the means to bring these encounters to life.

-This time the purpose is two-fold: It’s good to have a look at the stats, to prep yourself with what the creatures’ capabilities and likely tactics are.
+This time the purpose is two-fold: It’s good to have a look at the stats, to prep yourself with what the foes’ capabilities and likely tactics are.
 But this reading also serves the purpose just mentioned.
-Think about the rock lizards—how will you describe them?
-Are they entirely focused on their prey, reluctant to give it up, or do they or rush aggressively at the adventurers when their prey is threatened?
+Think about the dark trolls—how will you describe them?
+Are they entirely focused on their rampage, reluctant to give it up, or do they rush aggressively at the adventurers the moment they intervene?
 Are there any sounds or smells or visual details that come to mind?
 Imagine them, so that when you unveil them to your players, you do so with color and excitement.

-The rock lizard encounter is relatively low-stakes and can resolved without much risk, but you can increase the threat the predators present by increasing their number or having them gang up on individual adventurers, rather than spreading them out.
-If the encounter becomes boring or drags on too long, have the rock lizards run away.
-Pay attention to when the players are having fun, or when they’re tuning out.
-The rock lizards have nothing to gain once the cow is out of their reach, so they might just flee.
-Or they might follow the adventurers and the bull, striking later!
+As mentioned above, this encounter is relatively low-stakes and can resolved without much risk, but you can increase the threat the dark trolls present by increasing their number or having them gang up on individual adventurers, rather than spreading them out.
+If the encounter becomes boring or drags on too long, or goes badly for the player character adventurers, have the city guard show up sooner.
+Pay attention to when the players are having fun, or when they’re tuning out, and adjust your adventure accordingly.

 Feel free to share your imaginings at the New Gamemaster Month Facebook group—you might find some inspiration there, too!